Predictable output

 France and the United Kingdom are two priority markets for tidal stream energy.
 The timing is driven by energy sovereignty, rising electricity needs and the need for predictable renewable generation.

-The French PPE includes a first commercial tidal tender of 250 MW at Raz-Blanchard, with a target award by 2030.
+The French PPE includes a first 250 MW commercial tidal tender at Raz-Blanchard, with a target award by 2030.
+Several additional 250 MW sites are already being considered.

-The UK market benefits from Contracts for Difference allocation rounds that include tidal stream projects, subject to auction rules and project eligibility.
+The UK market benefits from Contracts for Difference allocation rounds dedicated to tidal stream energy, with dedicated support mechanisms depending on auction results and project eligibility.

 Demonstrator